Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Read more about the most common causes of dry mouth.

-What to do: It is important to drink plenty of water throughout the day to keep the oral mucosa moist and hydrated.
+How to treat: It is important to drink plenty of water throughout the day to keep the oral mucosa moist and hydrated.
 You should also avoid smoking.
 For more severe cases, the doctor may recommend a more specific treatment, like artificial saliva or treatment targeted at a health condition causing this symptom.

 11. Psychiatric disorder